johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 The "Search*Clean" alias given to imported components is a Bodiless convention for unstyled package components.
 Site builder will need to format them before adding to pages.

-For how to add design to clean components, please refer documentation of [Bodiless Design System](https://johnsonandjohnson.github.io/Bodiless-JS/#/Design/DesignSystem).
+For how to add design to clean components, please refer to the [Bodiless Design System](https://johnsonandjohnson.github.io/Bodiless-JS/#/Design/DesignSystem) documentation.

 Here's a quick example of applying design to `SearchBox` and `SearchResult`:
 ```